Jarama Valley (song): Original four-verse versions

 The earliest known version of the lyrics was written by Alex McDade, of the British Battalion, XV International Brigade and published in 1938 in The Book of the XV International Brigade by the Commissariat of War, Madrid, 1938.
 It is squarely a soldier's song; grumbling about the boredom, lack of leave and lack of female company.
 McDade was a labourer from Glasgow who became a political commissar in the XV International Brigade, responsible for the men's welfare.
-He was wounded at Jarama and died in hospital in Glasgow of wounds sustained 6 July 1937 at the Battle of Brunete.
+He was wounded at Jarama and died in a hospital in Glasgow of wounds sustained 6 July 1937 at the Battle of Brunete.
 Perhaps McDade wrote the song to focus his comrades' minds on something other than the casualties, but "its humorous cynicism made it popular in all battalions".
 Although the provenance of the other early version is unknown it was probably written for (or evolved at) post-war veterans reunions.
 According to scholar Jim Jump, it was first published on 8 January 1939 in London in a booklet for a British Battalion reunion and "has continued to be sung at International Brigade commemorative events".